NASAWorldWind/NASAWorldWind.github.io/content/java/demos.md

 ---

 {{% panel title="Installing Images and Elevations" link="https://worldwind.arc.nasa.gov/java/latest/webstart/InstallImageryAndElevationsDemo.jnlp" imgUrl="/img/java/rasterviewer.png" %}}
-The WorldWind Java Installing Imagery And Elevations Demo enables a user to install image data and elevation data from a file on the local hard drive.
-This data can be installed as a full pyramid of tiles or as a partial pyramid.
+Enables a user to install image data and elevation data from a file on the local hard drive.
+Data can be installed as a full pyramid of tiles or as a partial pyramid.

 Installing a full pyramid takes longer and consumes more space on the user's hard drive, but has the best runtime performance.
 Installing a partial pyramid takes less time and consumes less space on the user's hard drive, but requires that the original data not be moved or deleted.
 {{% /panel %}}

 ---